allaud/bravado-quest/README.md

 ## Expected steps

-You are suggested to clone this repo and then implement HTML/JSX markup according to design above and a single page application based on React+Redux.
+You are suggested to clone this repo and then implement layout according to design above and a single page application based on Vue and its modules.
 Application should be running on a project root (`/`).
 The sample data to use inside application should be taken using AJAX call from the users endpoint (`/users`).

 Please note, the default app state contains all profile cards.
 When user starts typing, the results should be filtered in realtime, highlighting the matching string.